 Best for Upper-Body Exercise: Tubes With Handles

-Like short looped bands, exercise tubes with handles are a less dynamic option.
+Like short-loop bands, exercise tubes with handles are a less dynamic option.
 Often used in the pre-dumbbell stages of strength training, these bands are a few feet long with a handle attached to either side of the rubber.
+To use, hold a handle in each hand, anchoring the band either under your feet or to a stable structure.

 The handles are the biggest draw here, as they feel more natural for upper-body resistance exercises, like biceps curls, shoulder presses and chest presses, Fetters says.
-While you can seamlessly perform these exercises with long looped bands as well, the handles definitely provide added comfort, preventing the rubber from irritating the skin.
+While you can seamlessly perform these exercises with long-loop bands as well, the handles definitely provide added comfort, preventing the rubber from irritating the skin.

-While the handles add comfort, they also take away from the versatility of these bands, she explains.
+While the handles add comfort, they also take away from the versatility of these bands, she says.
 If you're focused on upper-body exercise or can afford several different bands, these are a great option to consider.
 But for general workout purposes, she recommends skipping this style.

 You can buy resistance bands with handles in various colors and resistance levels.
 However, these are usually the priciest type band, costing between $30 to $50, depending on the set.

-1. RitFit Single Resistance Exercise Band
+1. RitFit Single Resistance Exercise Band With Handles

-2. TheFitLife Exercise Resistance Bands with Handles
+2. TheFitLife Exercise Resistance Bands With Handles

-Buy it: Amazon.com; Price: $22.68
+Buy it: Amazon.com; Price: $24.68

-3. Yuhengle Exercise Resistance Bands with Handles
+3. Yuhengle Exercise Resistance Bands With Handles

-Buy it: Amazon.com; Price: $9.97
+Buy it: Amazon.com; Price: $7.97

 Best for Comfort: Cloth Looped Bands

-Stronger than rubber looped bands, cloth bands aren't the best option for beginners, as they'll probably feel too high in tension, Fetters explains.
+Stronger than rubber looped bands, cloth bands aren't the best option for beginners, as they'll probably feel too high in tension, Fetters says.
 With that said, some cloth bands do come with an adjustment option, enabling you to manually tighten the diameter and increase or decrease resistance.

 Cloth bands are available in packs of different resistance levels, ranging from $20 to $30.

-1. Trained Fabric Booty Bands
+1. Fabric Booty Bands

-Buy it: Amazon.com; Price: $12.50
+Buy it: Amazon.com; Price: $17.99

 2. GYMB Booty Bands

-Buy it: Amazon.com; Price: $13.99
+Buy it: Amazon.com; Price: $16.99

 3. Te-Rich Resistance Bands